seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 She shall have it, my lord, if it be not my lord Paris.

 **PANDARUS**
-He! no, she’ll none of him; they two are twain.
+He! no, she'll none of him; they two are twain.

 **HELEN**
 Falling in, after falling out, may make them three.

 **PANDARUS**
-Come, come, I’ll hear no more of this; I’ll sing
+Come, come, I'll hear no more of this; I'll sing
 you a song now.

 **HELEN**